epogrebnyak/icode/five_days_into_poetry/index.md

 My previous workflow was not too sophisticated and there was not much purity with package versions.
 I had an Anaconda installation and occasionally added packages to global environment (yes, I did).

 I was isolating a package when needed to test remotely with Github Actions.
 For that I created an environment with `venv`, installed dependencies there and freezed them into `requirements.txt` with `pip`.
 There was a `setup.py` for PyPi-based projects, which I hestated to touch after I got it to work.

 Also maintained a separate `requirements-dev.txt` just to take note of extra tools I was using.
 There where no binaries, so nothing required `conda` in my case.

 #### Why change that?

-1. My interest to Poetry actually came from looking for a better project file structure.
+1. My interest to Poetry came from looking for a better project file structure.
 That led me to review [Hypermodern Python Packaging][hpp], which I started to adopt gradually.
 For example, I already used pytest, black, isort and mypy, but still see no additional value for me in `nox` test runner or more linters inside the project.

 [hpp]: https://cjolowicz.github.io/posts/hypermodern-python-01-setup/